ReVision-Implant/neural-simulation/v1_Anke/README.md

   - pattern_6: multilayer stimulation 1 return electrode layer 4 to 2/3, asymmetrical waveform
   - pattern_7: multilayer stimulation 2 return electrodes layer 4 to 2/3, symmetrical waveform
   - pattern_8: multilayer stimulation 2 return electrodes layer 4 to 2/3, asymmetrical waveform
+- the subfolders of experiment 5 are explained in a separate readme within the folder.
+All applied waveforms are symmetrical waveforms.
+Figure electrode_numbers_and_patt_explained can also help to understand the numbering of electrodes and patterns in exp 5.

 ### 4. Toolbox
 - contains all extra helperfunctions; here follows an overview